push-based/ws-ng-perf-datev-071024/exercises/change-detection - trackBy.md

 ![MovieSearchControlComponent](images/change-detection/movie-search-control.png)

-Apply the `dirty-checks` component to the template of the `MovieSearchControlComponent`.
+Apply the `dirty-check` component to the template of the `MovieSearchControlComponent`.
 Add it inside of the `button` element created for each search result.

 <details>